 In the Netherlands we like to make you, the angler, comfortable and we like to keep things as affordable as possible.
-Here it is possible to catch fish all year through throughout the whole country with only one document – the VISpas
+Here it is possible to catch fish all year through in lots of waters throughout the whole country with only one document – the VISpas

 – for about just 40 euros per calendar year!
 The Netherlands is the angling country par excellence, it’s only a few hours from belgium, Germany, Great Britain or France, see you soon!

 The VISpas allows you to fish in all waters stated in the accompanying booklet entitled Lists of Fishing Waters (Gezamenlijke Lijst van Nederlandse Viswateren).
 That's more than 90% of the surfacewater in Holland.

 The average amount you pay for a VISpas is around 40 euros.
 When you become a member of a fishing club, you receive the VISpas automatically.
 Every VISpas is valid until December 31st.